 Deborah Davidson (she/her) is an artist, curator and educator.
 She received her M.F.A. from the School of the Museum of Fine Arts/Tufts University and B.A. from Binghamton University.
-She is founder and director of Catalyst Conversations, devoted to the dialogue between art and science.
-She is currently part of the core faculty in the MFA program at Lesley University, maintains a studio practice and directs the Suffolk University Gallery.
+She is the founder and artistic director of Catalyst Conversations, a non-profit organization devoted to the dialogue between art and science.
+She is currently part of the core faculty of the MFA in Visual Arts program at Clark University, maintains a studio practice and directs the Suffolk University Gallery.

 Jason Weeks (he/him) is the executive director of the Cambridge Arts Council, a city department and public nonprofit agency that engages residents and visitors through programming designed to stimulate awareness, participation, and support for the arts.
 Jason works with an advisory board, trustees of the nonprofit Cambridge Public Art Commission, elected officials, city administration, and agency staff to oversee an award-winning Public Art/Percent-for-Art program, the Cambridge Arts Grant Program, Cambridge Street Performer Program, and a variety of annual produced events including Cambridge River Festival, Summer in the City, and Cambridge Open Studios.

-Alberta Chu (she/her) is founding director of ASKlabs, a boutique digital content production company, established in Boston in 2004.
-As cultural producer and digital content creator, Chu works collaboratively to develop engaging content and experiences that bring creativity and innovation to global audiences.
+Alberta Chu (she/her) is founding director of ASKlabs, a digital content production company, established in Boston in 2004.
+As cultural producer and documentary filmmaker, Chu works collaboratively to develop engaging content and experiences science programming, art documentaries, to mobile apps that bring creativity and innovation to global audiences.
 Alberta's award-winning documentaries often explore the intersection of science and art and the process of making.
-From science programming to art documentaries, and most recently client-based video work, the common themes throughout are: ingenuity and innovation.
-In 2014, Chu co-founded Facetopo, an ongoing global beauty and wellness project.
+In 2022, Chu launched Facetopo, a global personalized beauty and wellness software platform.

 Meagan Hepp (they/ them) is a Providence based artist, educator, administrator.
 Along with being cited as Kingston Gallery’s Emerging Artist for 2021-2022, they are also the Ceramics Studio Manager at Jamestown Arts Center in Jamestown, RI.
 Hepp is also an Adjunct Professor at Suffolk University.
 Hepp is interested in creating accessible public art including, Rainbowland, a mural commissioned by the Boston Paintbox Program, and other temporary public art including, Pet Rock Pile, which was on view at the Beal's Preserve in Southborough, MA in 2023 and Shimmer, on view at Monmouth Park in Brookline, MA in 2020.